koka-lang/koka/doc/spec/tour.kk.md

 ```
 ~

-Using this convenience, we can write the previous example in a more concise and natural way as:
+Using this convenience, we can write the previous example in more concisely as:

 ```unchecked
 pub fun hello-console2()